hoatle/jwks-cli/README.md

 - generate a JWK RSA public/private key pairs to a specified directory
 - list the JWK key ids from a specified directory
-- export JWK public keys to the jwks.json file format
 - export all the public keys from the specified dir to the jwks.json file format
 - sign a JWT token by a specified key id from the specified JWK keys directory
 - verify the signed JWT token from a specified a JWKS json file

-This is extremely useful and secured for any JWT token authorizator to create, manage keys and sign JWT tokens with those created keys.
+This is extremely useful and secured for any JWT token authorizators to create, manage keys and sign JWT tokens with those created keys.